-For whatever it may be worth, many experts appear to agree.
-For example, a recent survey of the Association for the Scientific Study of Consciousness found that about two thirds (67.1%) of respondents think that machines such as robots either "definitely" or "probably" could have consciousness in the future (Francken et al., 2022).
+Many experts appear to agree.
+For example, a recent survey of the Association for the Scientific Study of Consciousness, a professional membership organization for scientists, philosophers, and experts in other relevant disciplines, found that about two thirds (67.1%) of respondents think that machines such as robots either "definitely" or "probably" could have consciousness in the future (Francken et al., 2022).
 This suggests that at least this many respondents reject the idea that consciousness requires a carbon-based substrate in principle, and they also reject the idea that consciousness requires a set of functions that only carbon-based systems can realize in practice.
 Of course, these respondents might or might not think that consciousness requires a set of functions that only carbon-based systems can realize at present.
 Still, the fact that many experts are open to the possibility of AI consciousness is noteworthy.